rtCamp/wp-menu-custom-fields/README.md

 **Notes:**

 - This plugin works with default themes.
-In order to use it with custom themes, please add the necessary styling from your theme to overwrite the plugin CSS.
+In order to use it with custom themes, please add the necessary styling in your theme/child theme to override the plugin's CSS.
 - The custom fields from this plugin should be used in the submenu for well-structured and responsive UI.
-- Currently, this plugin is not supported on FSE themes.
+- Currently, this plugin is not supported with FSE themes.

 ## Installation ##